 In spite of the various advantages of exercise, a large portion of older adults – 67% of them, per another recent research study – are spending the majority of their day on sedentary activities, and by age 75, 1/3 of most males and ½ of all women report engaging in no exercise of any kind.
 A sedentary lifestyle can be particularly detrimental to seniors with chronic health issues, as it can exacerbate many of the symptoms associated with heart disease, depression, arthritis, and more.

-At Absolute Companion Care, providers of senior in home care in Baltimore and the surrounding areas, we love helping seniors get back into a healthier, more energetic lifestyle.
+At Absolute Companion Care, we love helping seniors get back into a healthier, more energetic lifestyle.
 Sometimes, having someone to exercise with regularly can make a huge difference in making exercise a routine that seniors look forward to.

 We recommend creating a playlist of the older adult’s favorite upbeat music, setting a designated time each day for working out so that it becomes a habit, and making it fun!
 Below are a few simple exercises you can try together with the older adults you love, right in the comfort of home: